Classify These Molecules As Polar Or Nonpolar

 • All diatomic molecules are nonpolar: Not true.
 HCl and HF are polar due to significant electronegativity differences.

 • Symmetrical molecules are always nonpolar: While symmetry often leads to nonpolarity, exceptions exist if bond dipoles are unequal.
-Take this: in dichloromethane (CH₂Cl₂), the tetrahedral shape doesn’t cancel dipoles because Cl atoms replace H atoms asymmetrically.
+Here's a good example: in dichloromethane (CH₂Cl₂), the tetrahedral shape doesn’t cancel dipoles because Cl atoms replace H atoms asymmetrically.

 FAQ About Molecular Polarity